SalomePlatform/adao/doc/en/ref_operator_requirements.rst

             return "a vector similar to X"

-**Important:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory when using an independant Python script.
+**Important:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory when using an independent Python script.
 The type of the ``X``, Y``, ``dX`` input or output arguments can be either a list of float values, a Numpy array or a Numpy matrix.
 The user function has to treat these cases in his script.